pvavra/temp-ipsy/docs/cluster/cecile/data.md

 As mentioned in the research planning section, we adopt a specific project workflow, please follow carefully the next steps to create a project:

 As a first step, you need to fill in a **questionnaire** about your project, this needs to be done on Cecile:
-Go to your `home` on Cecile, on the command line type the following command and then press enter:
+Go to your `home` on Cecile, on the command line type the following command:

 ```bash
 ./run_quest